algnot/algnot/README.md

 ### Hi there 👋
 "My name is TG.
-I come from Thailand ⚡"
+I come from Thailand ⚡" - TG mean Tongla

 <!--
 **algnot/algnot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.